pds-data-dictionaries/ldd-nh/docs/source/examples/leiprocMockup.rst

 structure, including the New Horizons dictionary classes, which are found in the *<Mission_Area>* of the structure.

-  **Note** that the versions of both the New Horizons (nh:) and Small Bodies (sb:) shown here are pre-release.
-Consult the current release documentation for changes to these namespaces-in-development before attempting and real-would applications.
+  **Note** that the New Horizons (nh:) and Small Bodies (sb:) dictionaries are in active development.
+Consult the current release documentation for changes to these namespaces-in-development before attempting and real-would applications, or the Github repo for latest development versions.

 .. code-block:: XML